FBX Quick Help

 When you stop recording:

-- FBX creates a new movie in the Captures tab – look at the help on this page for “Your Captures”.
+- FBX creates a new movie in the Recording tab – look at the help on this page for “Your Recordings”.

 - It saves the recording as an MP4 file to the ‘FBX Recordings’ folder in your Videos library.